Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 There is no specific adaptation for an association regarding the number of Stakeholder engagement actions or the steps concerned.
-Thus, three Stakeholder engagement actions are to be carried out during the process to involve stakeholders in the process and then in the implementation of actions.
+Thus, three engagement actions are to be carried out during the approach to involve stakeholders in the process and then in the implementation of actions.
 Two additional actions are optional: one at the start of data collection, one in the coconstruction of the transition plan.

 Accounting